Accepts Healthy Volunteers

 |Neuroblastoma, CNS Metastases, Leptomeningeal Metastases|

-- - A therapeutic dose (50mCi) of 131I-omburtamab is administered during week 2 followed by a 3-week observation period that includes a repeated MRI, CSF cytology, and safety monitoring.
+- - A therapeutic dose (50mCi) of 131I-omburtamab is administered during week 1 (week 2 for Japan) followed by a 3-week observation period that includes a repeated MRI, CSF cytology, and safety monitoring.

-- - A second treatment cycle of 131I-omburtamab is administered during week 6 if there is no objective disease progression week 5 after the first injection, and the participant is presenting without unexpected and clinical significant Grade 4 toxicity.
+- - A second treatment cycle of 131I-omburtamab is administered during week 5 (week 6 for Japan) if there is no objective disease progression week 5 after the first injection, and the participant is presenting without unexpected and clinical significant Grade 4 toxicity.

-One treatment cycle of 131I-omburtamab consists of 2 doses; 2mCi at week 1 and 50mCi at week 2).
+One treatment cycle of 131I-omburtamab consists of 1 dose at 50mCi at week 1.
+For Japan only one treatment cycle of 131I-omburtamab consists of 2 doses: 2mCi at week 1 and 50mCi at week 2.
 First cycle is initiated right after confirmation of eligibility at week 1.
-At week 6 the participant will be evaluated for safety and if eligible, receive a second cycle of 131I-omburtamab.
+At week 5 (week 6 for Japan) the participant will be evaluated for safety and if eligible, receive a second cycle of 131I-omburtamab.
 Secondary efficacy endpoints will be evaluated at week 26 and primary efficacy endpoint will be evaluated at week 156.

 Biological: - 131I-omburtamab